carbon-design-system/carbon-platform/.github/ISSUE_TEMPLATE/feature-technical-design.md

 **Programmatic APIs**

 > List any APIs that will be developed and made available in the `@carbon-platform/api` package,
 > including function/class/method names, parameters, and return values.
+If this tech design
+> describes a new monorepo package, detail the APIs and exports of that package.

 **Data graph**